howtographql/howtographql/content/backend/graphql-js/2-queries.md

 ---
 title: Queries
-pageTitle: "Resolving Queries with a Javascript GraphQL Server Tutorial"
+pageTitle: "Resolving Queries with a JavaScript GraphQL Server Tutorial"
-description: "Learn how to define the GraphQL schema using graphql-js, implement query resolvers with Javascript & Node.js and test your queries in a GraphiQL Playground."
+description: "Learn how to define the GraphQL schema, implement query resolvers with JavaScript & Node.js and test your queries in a GraphQL Playground."
-question: What's the quickest way to test GraphQL apis?
+question: What's the quickest way to test GraphQL APIs?
-answers: ["Building GraphQL requests with CURL", "Using playgrounds like GraphiQL", "Using Postman or similar app for sending HTTP requests", "Building a frontend client app that sends requests"]
+answers: ["Building GraphQL requests with CURL", "Using GraphQL Playground", "Using Postman or similar app for sending HTTP requests", "Building a frontend client app that sends requests"]
 correctAnswer: 1
 ---